mourendxu/TD-ColorPicker-ScreenGrabber/README.md

  3. Mouse over the color you want to pick. *Note: Make sure the color is the one you are looking for by checking the Viewer you opened in Step 2.
 Due to the fact that this component is pixel accurate, you may actually be mousing over the anti-aliased edge color.
 Always verify the color in the viewer.*
  4. Press and Release the *Control* key. **DO NOT MOVE THE MOUSE** during this.

  The colors you picked will be outputted to output 2 and 3.
 Output 2 gives you the colors in a DAT, with the RGBA values.
 You can easily take this and generate a color table for a RampTOP.
-Output 3 gives you the color(s) as a single image laid out in a grid.
+Output 3 gives you the color(s) as a single image, laid out in a grid.